Online Blockchain Plc (OBC.L) (LON:OBC) Shares Gap Down to $81.50

-The stock has a market capitalization of £5.50 million and a price-to-earnings ratio of -25.22.
-The company has a debt-to-equity ratio of 3.22, a current ratio of 1.66 and a quick ratio of 1.52.
-The business’s 50-day simple moving average is GBX 33.93 and its two-hundred day simple moving average is GBX 21.84.
+The company has a quick ratio of 1.52, a current ratio of 1.66 and a debt-to-equity ratio of 3.22.
+The company has a market cap of £5.50 million and a price-to-earnings ratio of -25.22.
+The company has a fifty day simple moving average of GBX 33.93 and a two-hundred day simple moving average of GBX 21.84.

 Online Blockchain Plc, together with its subsidiaries, operates as a block chain company in the United Kingdom.
 The company operates in two segments, Faucet Subscription and Provision of Management Services.
 It also works as an incubator and investor in technology companies, including internet and information businesses, developers, administrators, and custodians of block chains and cryptocurrencies.